 What is Port Forwarding?

-30000 (or an alternative port you choose to use), the port forwarding rule will automatically direct that traffic to your local PC which is running the Foundry application.
+30000 (or an alternative port you can choose in the Setup menu), the port forwarding rule will automatically send the connections to your computer's LAN/LOCAL IP address.

 When is Port Forwarding Not Required?

 Under some circumstances, port forwarding may not be required:

 - If you have an IPv6 address you probably do not need to port forward.
 IPv6 is an expanded protocol which is able to refer to specific device IPs.
 In this case, all you should have to do is configure your firewall to allow connections as per the firewall section of this article.

 - If you are using a router which supports Universal Plug and Play (UPnP) and has that feature enabled you probably do not need to port forward.
 Some negative interactions between routers and UPNP can result in connection issues.
 If you experience connection issues while using UPnP, please disable it and manually port forward.

 The exact steps necessary in order to port forward vary depending on you router and the interface it provides, but at a high level process is the same in all cases.
 Some screenshots are provided for assistance with Windows use cases, although the process uses similar concepts for macOS or Linux.